 - Double major in Mathematics & Physics.
 As part of their curriculum, students following this double major will have the opportunity, if they wish, to study a minor in Biology or Chemistry.
-This option gives the opportunity to students to broaden their knowledge outside of their chosen field.
+This option gives the opportunity for students to broaden their knowledge outside of their chosen field.

 - Double major in Mathematics & Computer Science.
 As part of their curriculum, students following this double major will have the opportunity, if they wish, to study a minor in Biology.
-This option gives the opportunity to students to broaden their knowledge outside of their chosen field.
+This option gives the opportunity for students to broaden their knowledge outside of their chosen field.

-École Polytechnique encourages its students to acquire an international experience during their studies.
+École Polytechnique encourages its students to acquire international experience during their studies.
 The possibility for our Bachelor students to spend the first semester abroad at a partner university is thus offered in the third year.

 École Polytechnique has integrated an international element into its curriculum for many years.
 This strategy provides students with a solid international profile, allowing them to confront the challenges of the multicultural world in which they are to evolve.
 To work in France or abroad, international expertise and intercultural skills are essential for future graduates.